AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/build-environment.md

   * `mvn --batch-mode org.jacoco:jacoco-maven-plugin:prepare-agent package`
 * Maven is configured at a system level with a `settings.xml` file which automatically includes the public Adobe artifact repository using a profile named `adobe-public`.
   * Refer to the [Adobe public Maven repository](https://repo1.maven.org/) for more details.
+* Node.js 18 is available for [front end and full stack pipelines.](/help/overview/ci-cd-pipelines.md)

 >[!NOTE]
 >